Oregon schools to roll out distance learning on April 13, prepare for closure past April 28.

 - Teachers continue to monitor, report and record each student’s progress towards learning goals and standards, encouraging critical problem solving, collaboration, communication and creativity.

-Oregon recommends that kindergarten and first grade get a maximum of 45 minutes of teacher-led instruction each day, while that increases to 60 minutes for second and third grade, 90 minutes for fourth and fifth grade, and 30 minutes per teachers for sixth through 12th grade — for no more than three hours per day.
-Oregon aligned its teacher-led learning with recommendations from Kansas and Washington.
+Oregon recommends that kindergarten and first grade students get a maximum of 45 minutes of teacher-led instruction each day, while that increases to 60 minutes for second and third grade, 90 minutes for fourth and fifth grade, and 30 minutes per teachers for sixth through 12th grade — for no more than three hours per day.
+Oregon aligned its teacher-led learning recommendations with Kansas and Washington.

 The guidelines that have been sent to school districts can be amended at any time as the department of education learns more about distance education.